A motor vehicle repairer's certificate is a "licence" for individuals who

 Formal Qualification and Training

 The qualifications a person must have completed to be deemed “sufficiently qualified” in a particular class of repair work, are set out in Regulation 8 of the Motor Vehicle Repairers Regulations 2007.
-Please refer to the classes of motor vehicle repair work page for the associated prescribed qualifications.
+Please refer to the classes of motor vehicle repair work page on the Department of Mines, Industry Regulation and Safety website for the associated prescribed qualifications.

 The prescribed qualifications can be achieved by completing an apprenticeship, or other relevant training, through a Registered Training Organisation (RTO) e.g. Institute of Technology (TAFE).
 As the names of the training packages, as well as the individual certificates, have changed over the years, if you hold a qualification which supersedes those prescribed by the Regulations for a particular class of repair work, your application can still be considered.